 VACUUM TUBES: China needs to move a lot of people around every day, and fast.
 They're working on maglev trains to travel up to 1,000 kph through vacuum tunnels.
 At $3 million extra per Km there's serious money involved.
 It's not the length of travel that slows you down, but the stopping.
 Details at Engadget.

 I THOUGHT IT MOVED: The Modular Prosthetic Limb includes 22 degrees of motion, has independent control of all 5 fingers, and weighs the same as a human arm.
-It's controlled by a surgically implanted microarray in the brain.
-The wearer thinks and the hand responds.
-Just like a bought one.

 MIND YOUR SPAMMERS: A security firm analysed spam and found 'please' was the top word for targeted attacks, and in the top 5 for phishing and malware spam.
 As Mum always said: "If you want someone to do something, you have to ask nicely."
 More at V3.